Manage your child's health with MyChart.

 Scarletina is caused by the same bacteria that causes strep throat.
 Symptoms of scarletina are:

 The rash appears on the neck, armpits and groin.
 The sandpaper-like rash spreads to the body, arms and legs.
 Up to four weeks later, the skin on your child's fingers and toes may peel.

 Give your child:

 - extra liquids

-- acetaminophen (Tylenol®) or ibuprofen (Advil®) for fever.
-Follow the package directions for your child's height, weight or age.
+- acetaminophen (Tylenol®) or ibuprofen (Advil®) as needed for pain.
+Follow the package directions for your child's weight or age.